IB English Literature (HL and SL)

 Each IB class will read a different combination of works: 9 for SL and 13 for HL.
 While exploring these works, students cultivate skills and strategies needed for each examination: unseen analysis for Paper 1; a comparative essay on two texts of the pupils’ choice for Paper 2; an oral examination on a global issue in two extracts from texts of the pupils’ choice; and, for HL, a coursework essay.
 None of the texts are ‘set’ for a specific examination as such – students work with teachers in deciding options that would suit their particular strengths and interests across the two years.

-IB English Literature and Performance (SL only)
+IB English Language and Literature (Standard Level only)

 The study of literature is great for developing the critical faculties, encouraging people to think for themselves, and be analytical in their responses to texts.
 It requires close reading, summary and evaluative skills.
 It also requires an empathetic approach to human relationships and dilemmas.
 As such, it is invaluable in any career requiring analytical thought and an ability to communicate clearly and succinctly, both in writing and in person.